Country(ies): South Korea

 Private Single Room Upgrade

 The tour kicks off with a visit to the famous Korean Demilitarized Zone.
 We start by taking a bus for an hour north of Seoul to Imjingak, where you’ll have the chance to grab some breakfast.
 We'll then continue on to Dorasan Station - the northernmost train stop in South Korea which was once intended to connect the country with North Korea.
-While there, we suggest buying a commemorative train ticket.
+While there, you can visit the platform and buy a souvenir train ticket for 1000 KRW.

 We'll get a view into North Korea next from the Dora Observatory where you can see the nearest North Korean villages through binoculars.
 Next, we descend into the 3rd Tunnel created by North Koreans which will take you as close as 170m to North Korea.
-After, we head back to Seoul while having the chance to speak to a North Korean defector on the bus.
+After our time here, we head back to Seoul while having the chance to speak to a North Korean defector on the bus.

-The evening is yours free to explore the city.
-If you’re looking for evening entertainment, we recommend a traditional Nanta Show (a comedy cooking performance), explore Itaewon, best known for its endless restaurant and bar options, or head over to the ritzy Gangnam district.
+If you’re looking for evening entertainment, we recommend a traditional Nanta Show (a comedy cooking performance), or you could explore Itaewon, best known for its endless restaurant and bar options, or head over to the ritzy Gangnam district.

 Bunk Guesthouse or similar, Seoul